apapaefs/phys3500k_sp25/README.md

 (or the appropriate port you attached the remote server to as above).

 This will ask you again for your username and password.
-If you encounter an error once you reach the page, simply click on the banner and start the server again.
+If you encounter an error once you reach the page, simply click on the banner (upper left) and start the server again.

 Open up a JupyterLab file by double-clicking it.
 This should load the default kernel, which does not have all the packages installed.
 To make sure you are  using the right kernel, click on the upper-right corner, and choose “Python (CompPhys)”.

 It is recommended that you create new files to write and test code.
+You can always download the files locally before you submit them.

 ### Option 3 (advanced): Your own environment
 If you are familiar with git and version control, as well as confident that you can maintain your own Python environment and jupyter, you can go ahead and clone the repository locally: